kundajelab/3DChromatin_ReplicateQC/README.md

 Installation
 =====

-1. Install [Anaconda](https://www.continuum.io/downloads).
+1. Install [Anaconda](https://www.continuum.io/downloads), contains python as well as a set of commonly used packegs.
 3DChromatin_ReplicateQC is compatible with Python 2.

 2. Run the installation script as below: